History of figure skating: Early 20th century

 No major international championships were held from 1915 to 1921 due to World War I and the post-war recovery.
 In 1922, the World and European Championships were renewed and in 1924 figure skating was part of the first Winter Olympics, held in Chamonix, France.
 Norway's Sonja Henie and Austria's Karl Schäfer dominated the sport during the inter-war period.
 Henie, a ten-time world champion, brought a new style to figure skating in both athletic practice and dress.
 Previously, female figure skaters had skated in bulky clothing and long skirts.
 Henie broke with tradition by wearing a short knee-length skirt during her routines.
 In addition, her fluid and unlabored movements and overall elegance were considered to be a major advancement for figure skating.

+In 1924, the U.S. Figure Skating Association sponsored the first of annual association-wide carnivals held for three years in New York, Boston, and Philadelphia.
+By that time, carnivals often featured professional and elite skaters.
+By the 1930s, carnivals began to dwindle in number and influence due to the formation of professional traveling ice shows, although a few have survived into the 21st century, including in Dallas, Texas, and by the Skating Club of Boston, which produced a carnival called Ice Chips, the oldest carnival in existence and presented annually since 1912.

+Austrian men dominated the sport between World War I and II; collectively, Schäfer, Willy Böckl, and Fritz Kachler won 14 out of 18 World championships during those years.
 In the period from 1929 to 1936, Schäfer won the European title eight times and the World title seven times.
+Herma Szabo won the World Championships in the women's discipline five times, between 1922 and 1926.
+During Henie's years of domination, beginning in 1927, Fritzi Burger, Melitta Brunner, Hilde Holovsky, and Liselotte Landbeck won 11 of the 20 silver and bronze medals contested at Worlds during that time.
+Burger earned the silver medal during two Winter Olympics.
+Austrian pairs teams won 20 medals at Worlds during this time, including gold medals by Helene Engelmann and Alfred Berger in 1922 and 1924, Szabo and Ludwig Wrede in 1925 and 1927, and Lily Scholtz and Otto Kaiser in 1929.

 Although the Russian Empire hosted the first World Championships and Nikolai Panin won gold in special figures at the 1908 Olympics, its successor state, the Soviet Union, was largely absent from international figure skating competitions for several decades.